skrub-data/skrub/doc/modules/data_cleaning/converting_numeric_dtypes.rst

 Converting numeric dtypes to ``float32`` with the |Cleaner|
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, the |Cleaner| parses numeric datatypes and does not cast them to a
+By default, the |Cleaner| tries to parse numeric datatypes even if  and does not cast them to a
 different dtype.
 In some cases, it may be beneficial to have the same numeric
 dtype for all numeric columns to guarantee compatibility between values.